 body

-Effects (raises) go between the argument
+Effects (for example, raises) go between the argument list and

-before the return arrow.
-It can be empty ({}) or omitted
+return arrow.
+It can be empty ({}) or omitted entirely; both forms

-entirely; both forms prohibit references to outer values.
+prohibit references to outer values.

-The argument list, parameter list, effects, return type, and
+The argument list, parameter list, effects, return type, and where

-See Function declarations.
+Function declarations.

 Capture list grammar